tearust/t-rust/docs/comp_phala/README.md

 # Disclaimer
 Because Tea project is still under heavy development, all the features we are talking in this article may or may not completed.

-# Things in common
+# Features in common
 ## Hardware protected enclave
 Instead of using cryptographic algorithm to protect privacy, both projects use hardware enclave.
 Phala uses CPU based TEE, TEA Project uses TPM based trusted computing.
 ## Help protect privacy and trustedless code execution
 Code and data running inside both enclaves are protected.
 Human (including the miners or the admin of the system) cannot access to the enclave.
 This is different than the traditional cloud computing (admin may access to the machine) and traditional blockchain (everything is publicly verifable)
 # Differences
 ## Project stage
 Phala has mainnet running for a while.
 Tea project is still under heavy development.
+In this case, Phala is mature.
 ## TEE vs Trusted computing
 TEE is a CPU technology, such as Intel SGX.
 It generate an enclave inside CPU hardware.
 Trusted computing is a security chip technology.
 It does not generate enclave inside the TPM chip, instead use TPM as "roof of trust" to protect a much larger system, such as a full node or partial node.